ddadaal/ddadaal.me/contents/resume/en.md

 - Good at public presentations and speeches.
 Act as the speaker for most projects and competitions.
 - Solid English skill and fit in English environment.
 CET4: 628, CET6: 556.
 - Active in volunteering and helping others.
 Willing to make the society better.
 112 hours of volunteering time.
 Participated in IT Xia IT technology Charity Club and Lily Studio.
+- Got internship offer from **Microsoft Research Asia DKI(Data, Knowledge and Intelligence) group on frontend development** in Jan 2019 but refused due to time conflict.
 # Download PDF version

 [English](./english.pdf)